sasamil/parsing-arithmetic-expression/README.md

 It leads us to the following procedure:

 a) We are searching for a <i>free operator</i> of the lowest precedence level (free - not embraced by any parentheses).
-We are always searching backwards i.e. if the operators associativity is left-to-right, we are searching from-right-to-left in the expression.
+We are always searching in the oposite direction i.e. if the operators associativity is left-to-right, we are searching from-right-to-left within the expression.
 If the operators associativity is right-to-left, we are searching left-to-right.

 b) When an operator is found, we are using the simple recursive formula, depending on the task we are doing:<br/>
 in the case of reverse Polish notation, it would be: <i>rpn = rpn(left_subexpression) + rpn(right_subexpression) + (operator)</i><br/>